slyzowo/slyzowo/README.md

-Hi, I’m @slyzoo, im learning how to code and i have a few langs i would like to learn
+Hi, I’m @slyzoo, im learning how to code and i have a few programming langauges i would like to learn

 code roadmap in order and how i will learn these langs :

 1. javascript
 - https://youtu.be/8dWL3wF_OMw?si=KLfWxJE7ZY9GCmO3